Khdbble/static-site-generator/README.md

 # static-site-generator
-This is a golang project converting markdown to html
+This is a golang project converting markdown to html.

 I started working on this becauze I wanted to create something similar to compiler.
-(For me this is also a good practice getting used to vim, wanna be more productive!)

 This project is work-in-progress.